On0n0k1/Tutorial_NEAR_Rust/EN/README.md

 But if you do tame it, you will have a most powerful dragon by your side.

 Studies show that it takes as much as 30 times more to write code in a low-level language (like C), than in a higher lever language (like Python or JavaScript).
-It is my experience that for a newcomer learnig Rust, it is even slower than writing C.
+It is my experience that for a newcomer learning Rust, it is even slower than writing C.

 But, with practice, we get better at everything.
 With time, we learn what the compiler expects from us.
 We can leverage code snippets to generate "boilerplate" code automatically.
 Then, for the developer, everything just becomes a matter of understanding, memory and patience.
 There were times when I wrote 800 lines of Rust code in just 2 days.

-We must always take a break to assess our process and guarantee we are making the right calls. if we do, every future step will be easier than the one that came before it.
+We must always take a break to assess our process and make sure we are making the right calls. if we do, every future step will be easier than the one that came before it.

 ---